-- Biopsy: The removal of cells or tissues so they can be viewed under a microscope by a pathologist to check for signs of cancer.
-If an abnormal area is seen during the anoscopy, a biopsy may be done at that time.
+- Biopsy – Cells or tissues from the affected area are removed so that they can be examined under a microscope by a pathologist to check for signs of cancer.

 If anal cancer is diagnosed, a physician may order a pelvic CT scan or a pelvic MRI scan to examine the region in order to determine whether the cancer has spread to other tissues.
 This will allow the physician to describe the nature of the condition by assigning a stage, which plays a part in determining how the cancer needs to be treated.